shiprajain14/kafka101/Lab02/README.md

 	> Note: your service credential of your Event Streams Service is also available in IBM Cloud console.

+1. Store the entire contents of the service credential of your Event Streams Service in a file as you need the information for a few times later.

 1. Extract the following information from the service credential of your Event Streams Service.
 	* `username` (always set to `token`)
 	* `password`